 During the first 9 months of 2023, the Dominion of Canada exported $423.5 billion worth of goods via international markets.
 The corresponding $564.7 billion full-year projection suggests that Canada is on track for a -5.4% year-over-year drop in export revenues in 2023 compared to 2022.

 Please note that the rest of this article focuses on statistics for full year 2022.

-Based on the average exchange rate for 2019, the Canadian dollar has depreciated by -3.8% against the US dollar since 2015 and retreated by -2.4% from 2018 to 2019.
-Canada’s weaker local currency make Canadian exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022, the Canadian dollar weakened by -0.5% against the US dollar since 2018 and by -3.8% from 2021 to 2022.
+Canada’s diluted local currency made Canadian exports paid for in stronger US dollars relatively less expensive for international buyers.

 Canada’s Top 10 Exports

-Canada’s top 10 exports approach two-thirds (63.2%) of the overall value of Canadian global shipments.
+Canada’s top 10 exports accounted for 64.2% of the overall value of its global shipments.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Canada’s Most Valuable Export Products further down near the bottom of this article.

 Calculated based on the overall $596.9 billion worth of products shipped from Canada in 2022, food exports amounted to a subtotal $65 billion or 10.9% of Canadian exported goods.

 The value of Canada’s international food shipments grew by 39.1% in 2022 compared to 2018.
 Canada enjoyed a 7.9% uptick in food-related export revenues from 2021 to 2022.